obonaventure/cnp3/book/transport/tcp.rst

  or, after having eliminated `W`, :math:`Throughput=\sqrt{\frac{3}{2}} \times \frac{MSS}{rtt \times \sqrt{p}}`

 More detailed models and the analysis of simulations have shown that a first order model of the TCP throughput when losses occur was :math:`Throughput \approx \frac{k \times MSS}{rtt \times \sqrt{p}}`.
-This is an important result that shows that :
+This is an important result which shows that :

  - TCP connections with a small round-trip-time can achieve a higher throughput than TCP connections having a longer round-trip-time when losses occur.
 This implies that the TCP congestion control scheme is not completely fair since it favors the connections that have the shorter round-trip-time
  - TCP connections that use a large MSS can achieve a higher throughput that the TCP connections that use a shorter MSS.
 This creates another source of unfairness between TCP connections.
-However, it should be noted that today most hosts are using almost the same MSS that is roughly 1460 bytes.
+However, it should be noted that today most hosts are using almost the same MSS, roughly 1460 bytes.

 In general, the maximum throughput that can be achieved by a TCP connection depends on its maximum window size and the round-trip-time if there are no losses.
 If there are losses, it depends on the MSS, the round-trip-time and the loss ratio.